brian-ikiara/alx-low_level_programming/0x00-hello_world/README.md

 This is arguably the simplest program you can write in any programming language and it is just amazing.

-'Tis but an introduction to the fascinating world of SE. :tada:
+'Tis but an introduction to the fascinating world of Software Engineering. :sunglasses:
-[SE]:SoftwareEngineering